 ANNEX I: REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2009-2010 Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2009/7 Review of Management and Administration in the WFP 4 In the review of the WFP financial framework, the Executive Board should re-evaluate the relevance of the full cost recovery principle to ensure that it remains adequate in the current context of the Programme's new strategic direction, the evolution of its activities and the types of contributions it receives.
-L Accepted The full cost recovery principle was a central feature of the financial framework review.
-In November 2010, the Executive Board approved a paper containing two recommendations for adapting WFP's full cost recovery model so that non-food activities can be supported adequately in project budgeting and implementation processes.
+L Accepted Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
 2009/7 Review of Management and Administration in the WFP 5 The Executive Board should request the Executive Director to undertake an extensive study on overlaps and gaps in support and administrative functions between the different levels of the WFP's decentralized structure and report thereon to the Executive Board by 2011 at the latest.
-L Accepted Senior management acknowledges that aspects of the decentralized Headquarters/regional bureau/country office structure need to be reviewed; potential improvements are being identified.
-The current model, designed ten years ago, has served WFP well, but clearer definition of roles and responsibilities will minimize duplication and overlaps.
-The review will inform the WFP Biennial Management Plan (2012-2013) to be presented to the Board in 2011.
+L Accepted Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
 2009/7 Review of Management and Administration in the WFP 6 The Executive Director should undertake measures to increase representation of developing countries at the senior management level within the Programme.
-E Accepted WFP will address this recommendation through staff development initiatives and targeted succession planning.
-With a mobile staff, external recruitment at the senior level is limited because most posts are filled from within.
-In the last three years, 43 percent of staff at the P2 to P5 levels promoted through WFP's annual promotion exercise were from developing countries.
-WFP recognizes that more needs to be done to reach the target of 40 percent of senior-level positions filled by nationals from developing countries.
-Since 2004, 60 percent of participants in the Rome-Based Management Development Centre have been nationals of developing countries.
+E Accepted Since the last update, the Human Resources Division continues to support the Executive Director in strengthening representation of developing countries at the senior management level through a corporate succession planning approach, which looks at the current workforce composition in terms of gender and nationality representations.
+WFP has 42 percent of professional staff from developing countries, including 28 percent at the D-1 level and 38 percent at the D-2 level.
+At the Assistant Secretary-General level, 75 percent are from developing countries.